healeycodes/simple-images-to-pdf/README.md

 The initial use case was for a computer illerate user who was scanning contracts.

-Currently searches for JPG files only but the script is well commented and highly extensible.

 A typical run looks like this:

 ```